Crook3dTeeth/python_dns/README.md

-# python_dns
+# python_dns WIP
 DNS server made in python

-Simple DNS server in python that learns hosts and adapts to traffic
+Currently in creation stage and forwards all requests onto other DNS servers